 Either way, as a pot smoker who knows a lot of pot smokers, this aspect of the book was just straight up stupid.

-The real killer on this novel, however, is the pacing.
+The real killer in this novel, however, is the pacing.
 There is no sense of urgency to the investigation.
 It is muddled by Lottie’s personal demons and weed hysterics.
 It took me forever to read this book because I found myself getting so bored, so often.
 By the last 100 pages, things started to pick up, but as the final showdown took place and all the secrets were revealed, it felt lacklustre.
-A letdown that could have been avoided had more attention been paid to suspense and pacing, and editing.
+A letdown that could have been avoided had more attention been paid to the suspense and pacing, and editing.

 If you like UK police procedurals that are high on personal issues and tame in action, but have some dark moments to make you uncomfortable, you might like this.